 I love a sheet mask, and I adore science-led brand Dr. Dennis Gross, so I was all over this new launch.
 It contains vitamin C (naturally) to instantly brighten and revive tired skin, but it also contains niacinamide, a water-soluble vitamin that diminishes pores and improves hydration in the skin.

-Natural skincare brand Balance Me have recently undergone the chicest of transformations, and I love their simple new packaging.
+Natural skincare brand Balance Me has recently undergone the chicest of transformations, and I love its simple new packaging.
 This new-look bottle contains the brand's same 99.8% natural vitamin C serum, which makes light work of reducing pigmentation and evening skin tone without any irritation—even if you're prone to sensitivity.